Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 AddDataSeries()) to access the 15-minute and 60-minute ADX/ATR values within the 5-minute execution strategy

-Sierra's ACSIL (C++) computes ADX, ATR percentile, and rolling correlation in a single pass, exporting regime state as a simple numeric indicator value (0=range, 1=trend, 2=transition).
-Color the chart background by regime state for instant visual confirmation before relying on it for live entries.
+Sierra Chart: ACSIL (C++) computes ADX, ATR percentile, and rolling correlation in a single pass, exporting regime state as a numeric value (0=range, 1=trend, 2=transition) with background color-coding by regime.

 The Variance Ratio Test #

-One underused but quantitatively sound method for distinguishing trending from mean-reverting markets is the variance ratio test:
+One underused but quantitatively sound method for distinguishing trending from mean-reverting markets is the variance ratio test, first rigorously formalized by Lo and MacKinlay in 198813:

 VR = Variance(returns, long_period) / Variance(returns, short_period)